Freely-Given-org/OpenEnglishTranslation--OET/scripts/README.md

 - echo Expand out the columns ready to add glossing information
 - ./prepare_OSHB_for_glossing.py # goes from 9 to 16 columns
 - echo Take the Clear.Bible LowFat trees and flatten them into a TSV file -- 32 columns -- almost half-a-million lines
-- echo Also creates an abbreviated version with only xx columns
+- echo   Also creates an abbreviated version with only 25 columns
-- ./convert_ClearMaculaOT_to_TSV.py -e # Gives errors due to missing particles and word numbers in low-fat trees
+- ./convert_ClearMaculaOT_to_TSV.py -e # Gives errors due to currently missing particles and word numbers in low-fat trees
-- ./apply_Clear_Macula_OT_glosses.py
+- ./apply_Clear_Macula_OT_glosses.py # Also does some automatic reordering, e.g., verb-subject to subject-verb
 - ./extract_OSHB_OT_to_USFM.py # TSV table ➔ USFM files
 - echo Do programmed word and other substitutions to the USFM files
-- ../../ScriptedBibleEditor/Python/ScriptedBibleEditor.py ScriptedVLTUpdates -qe
+- ../../ScriptedBibleEditor/Python/ScriptedBibleEditor.py ScriptedOTUpdates -qe

 ## New Testament